Do You Need a Polk County Personal Injury Attorney?

 There are two things to keep in mind when you’re dealing with a personal injury matter.
 The first is that you only get one shot at full compensation.
 Once you’ve taken the insurance company’s money, that’s it; your case is closed, and you can’t come back for more, even if your injuries turn out to be more serious than you thought.
 This is why insurance companies often try to “lowball” people with quick settlement offers that look good at first glance but don’t provide full compensation – and that’s why you should never accept a settlement or sign anything from the insurance company without talking to a lawyer first.

 The second thing to remember is that time is of the essence.
-In Florida, the statute of limitations (legal deadline) for most personal injury matters is four years from the date of the accident.
+In Florida, the statute of limitations (legal deadline) for most personal injury matters is two years from the date of the accident.
 That might seem like a long time, but really, the clock starts ticking much sooner than that.
 To build a viable case, your attorney needs to investigate and gather evidence, and some of that evidence can disappear within days.
 The sooner you talk to an attorney, the stronger your case will potentially be.